InnerSourceCommons/InnerSourcePatterns/CONTRIBUTING.md

 $ git checkout -b pattern/foo
 ```

+You are now in the 'pattern/foo' branch.
+When you create a new branch, the files
+in the directory might appear change.
+Each branch can have slightly different content,
-If you need to go again to the 'master' branch or another branch, you can easily
+and that is intentional.
+If you need to go again to the 'master' branch or another
-'checkout' to those as follows:
+branch, you can easily 'checkout' to those as follows:

 ```
-$ git checkout <branch>
+$ git checkout <branchname>
 ```

 #### Adding a new pattern